rlee287/py_autoupdate/CONTRIBUTING.md

 Please follow the instructions under [Pull Requests](#pull-requests) if you would like to implement features or fix bugs.

-# Pull Requests
+## Pull Requests
 The Pyautoupdate project uses [PullApprove](https://pullapprove.com/) to approve pull requests.

-Authors of a Pull Request must approve it via PullApprove once it is ready for consideration.
+Authors of a Pull Request *must* approve it via PullApprove once it is ready for consideration.
 By approving a Pull Request, the author(s) signify that their contribution satisfies the [Developer Certificate of Origin](http://developercertificate.org/), a copy of which has been included in `DeveloperCertificateOrigin.txt`.

 When creating a non-release Pull Request, please include the following:
- - An issue number that this Pull Request addresses
+ - An issue number that this Pull Request addresses **OR**
+ - A short description of the problem the Pull Request addresses (please file an issue for large problems)
  - A description of the implementation of the bug fix/feature

 All code must be compatible with both Python 2 and 3.